 The Police and Crime Commissioner (PCC) for Thames Valley, Anthony Stansfeld, has opened recruitment for the next Chief Constable.

-“As the Police and Crime Commissioner it is one of my responsibilities to recruit the Chief Constable.
+Anthony Stansfeld said: “As previously announced Chief Constable Francis Habgood is leaving Thames Valley Police at the end of March 2019 and as the Police and Crime Commissioner it is one of my responsibilities to recruit the Chief Constable.

 “Thames Valley Police is the largest non-metropolitan police force in England and Wales, and covers a highly diverse area composed of both major towns and cities and large areas of countryside.
 In addition to its normal roles, Thames Valley Police hosts both the South East Regional Organised Crime Unit and the South East Counter Terrorism Unit.

-“I am therefore looking for an officer who can lead Thames Valley Police through this turbulent period, both regionally and nationally, and who will maintain the high reputation and esteem that Thames Valley Police is currently held in under the leadership of Sara Thornton.”
+“I am therefore looking for an officer who can lead Thames Valley Police through a turbulent period, both locally and regionally, and who will maintain the high reputation and esteem that Thames Valley Police is currently held in at a national level.”

-The closing date for applicants is Monday 2nd March with interviews on Wednesday 11th March.
+The closing date for applicants is Monday 31 December at 4pm with interviews scheduled for 10 – 11 January 2019.